kubewarden/docs/docs/howtos/telemetry/20-tracing-qs.md

 EOF
 ```

-As expected, the creation of a Deployment resource that doesn't have any label
+As expected, the policy permits the creation of a Deployment resource,
-is allowed inside of the `team-alpha-staging` Namespace:
+without any labels, in the `team-alpha-staging` Namespace:

 ```
 kubectl apply -f - <<EOF